mathisbot/homomorph-rust/README.md

 It's worth remembering that the system is inherently slow, as each bit is ciphered as a polynomial whose degree is $d+d'$, and that no system that is both secure and fast has yet been found.
 Hence, it takes more than 160 bytes for $d+d'=640$.
 This makes operations computationally heavy.

+## Bare metal

+The crates partially supports `no_std` environments: it currently uses `Vec` a lot, so it relies on an external `alloc` crate.

+In the future, I plan to make this a separate feature and provide a fully `no_std` environment.

 ## System

 For more information about what homomorphic encryption schemes are, see [Wikipedia](https://en.wikipedia.org/wiki/Homomorphic_encryption).